-It became apparent in the current year that there were duplicated postings leading to errors in the opening balances and other balance sheet figures within the 2023 year.
-This was led by postings performed by a service organisation, however there were further postings performed by the finance team that led to discrepancies.
+It became apparent in the prior year that there were duplicated postings leading to errors in the opening balances and other balance sheet figures within the 2023 year.
+This was led by postings performed by a service organisation, however, there were further postings performed by the finance team that lead to dsicrpeanices.